-The festival Honors Orchestra provides an opportunity for advanced string students to further the development of their performance skills through rehearsals, sectionals, performances, and master classes.
-Prof. David Eccles, Director of Orchestral Activities and String Music Education at Vandercook College of Music, will serve as guest clinician.
-Online applications are being accepted now.
-Student applications, including audition recordings, are due no later than December 4, 2018.
-Those selected for participation will be notified of their acceptance by December 12, 2018.
+Online applications will become available on Monday, November 4, 2019.
+Student applications, including audition recordings, are due no later than Thursday, December 5.
+Those selected for participation will be notified of their acceptance by Friday, December 13.
 The fee for each selected student is $55, which includes lunch and dinner on Saturday in the UNCG Dining Hall.
-The String Festival will conclude with a concert by the Honors String Orchestra on Sunday, January 27 in the Music Building Recital Hall.
+The String Festival will conclude with a concert by the Honors String Orchestra on Sunday, January 26 in Tew Recital Hall.

 Based on the audition recording, some students will be selected for a complimentary private lesson with UNCG string faculty members, scheduled as part of the Festival.

-The String Teachers Conference features clinics on topics including string pedagogy, instrument repair, and effective rehearsal techniques, presented by Dr. Stephen Benham, Professor of Music Education at Duquesne University, and members of the UNCG music faculty.
+The String Teachers Conference features clinics on topics including string pedagogy, instrument repair, and effective rehearsal techniques, presented by Dr. Laurie Scott, Director of the String Project and Associate Professor of Music and Human Learning at the University of Texas, and members of the UNCG music faculty.
 The fee for all participating string directors and private teachers is $65, which includes the festival fee, refreshments, and parking.
 Participants may earn 1.5 units of North Carolina Certificate Renewal Credit.

 The String Teachers Conference is a terrific opportunity to grow and develop as teachers and musicians under the guidance and inspiration of our outstanding clinicians.

 Prof. Douglas Droste

 Artistic Director, Muncie (IN) Symphony Orchestra and Director of Orchestras, Ball State University

 Dr. Laurie Scott